 For many, Middle School is when students "learn how to learn".
 Our goal is to have our students begin to "own" their own learning.
 Each of us has different strengths and areas to strengthen.
 Classroom teachers and advisors help students acquire study skills on a regular basis.
-Organization, the BB&N Middle School customized Academic Planner, reading skills, and study strategies are examples of topics discussed in classes with teachers.
-Advisors are a resource and this goal of self advocacy takes time.
+Our MS individual class online Canvas pages, organization, customized academic planner, reading skills, and study strategies are examples of topics discussed in classes with teachers.
+Advisors are a resource and our goal of self advocacy takes time.
 E Block is our unique extra-help block each day and each department posts schedules, availability, and location.
 An expectation of the MS is that students will work to develop self advocacy skills to actively seek out teachers when they have questions during class or this daily E Block check-in time.
-Students are given freedom to make choices and they will not always get it right.
+Students are given the freedom to make choices and they will not always get it right.
 This is how they learn and developing these skills can take time.